 Economic growth of 2016 was 2.7 percent, in which the main contributor (3.5%) was investment.
 Growth was positively affected by the consumption, but its contribution was 1.1%.
 Real consumption was increased by only 1.2 percent compared to the last year, due to increased costs of debt service given high dollarization level in the country.
-Net export influenced to the economic growth negatively (-0.9%), that can be explained by external demand shock.
+Net export influenced the economic growth negatively (-0.9%), that can be explained by external demand shock.

-Economy has started recovery from 2017.
-Shocks are offed in the trade partners, as a result, export and money transfers has increased, nominal effective and GEL/USD exchange rate has stabilized, which lead to improve expectations and was positively affected to export, consumption and economic growth overall.
-In total, economic growth was 5.1 percent in the first quarter, and 4.7 in second quarter.
+Economy has started to recover from 2017.
+Shocks are offed in the trade partners, as a result, export and money transfers have increased, nominal effective and GEL/USD exchange rate have stabilized, that has lead to improve expectations and was positively affected to export, consumption and economic growth overall.
+In total, economic growth was 5.1 percent in the first quarter, 4.7 in second quarter and 4.4 in third quarter.
 In 2017, growth is mainly driven by external demand.